fafalone/WinDevLib/README.md

 ### Updates

+**Update (v9.1.564, 22 Jun 2025):**
+- **IMPORTANT:** WinDevLib now requires twinBASIC Beta 814 or newer, *regardless of whether you're using anything new.* This is due a longstanding bug concerning the size of packages, and WDL is now large enough that it triggers this bug.
+- (API Standards) **BREAKING CHANGE** :: Shell functions taking pidl arrays were inconsistently defined.
+Some took ByVal and some took ByRef (VarPtr(pidls(0)) vs just pidls(0)).
+For the sake of consistency, correctness, and WDL API standards, SHCreateShellItemArrayFromIDLists, SHCreateDataObject, SHCreateFileDataObject, and IDefaultFolderMenuInitialize::Initialize have now been changed to use the more correct ByRef semantics.
+Where you passed `VarPtr(pidls(0))` you'll need to change that to just `pidls(0)`. oleexp will also change in its next release.
+- Added some urlmon.h content that was strongly related to that already included.
+- Added all error consts from sherrors.h
+- Added META_ metafile function codes missing from current SDK headers (but present in older ones)
+- AVISave[A,W] functions no longer [Unimplemented]
+- PROPVARIANT APIs now all take As Any to accomonodate use of `PROPVARIANT` UDT as well as Variant.
+Most inlined APIs do not yet, pending a bug fix in overload resolution.
+- New helpers InitPropVariantFromStringPtr/VariantSetTypePtr for versions of the original that take a LongPtr to a Variant/PROPVARIANT instead.
+LongPtr for String overloads for InitPropVariantFromString[Ptr].
+- For compatibility, IPropertyValue will now use `PROPVARIANT` UDT instead of tB Variant.
+- (Bug fix) IPropertyValue::InitValue definition incorrect.

 **Update (v9.0.562, 13 Jun 2025):**
 - Added some remaining DirectShow content (dvdif.h 100%, strmif.h now 100%)
 - (Bug fix) STRRET did not account for x64 union padding.